zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image44.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.10.9 – Add Unit Price

 ![](./media/image45.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.10.10 – Add Quantity

 The completed field list should look like this:

 ![](./media/image46.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.10.11 – Product Order Line fields

-11. Examine the “Endpoints” created by VBCS for each of the Business Objects you defined; these are the RESTful APIs that allow your applications (and others) to access the Business Object; Get (read), Post (create), Patch (update), Delete (delete) – we will use at least two of these in the next lab.
+* Examine the “Endpoints” created by VBCS for each of the Business Objects you defined; these are the RESTful APIs that allow your applications (and others) to access the Business Object; Get (read), Post (create), Patch (update), Delete (delete) – we will use at least two of these in the next lab.
 ![](./media/image47.png)

-12. It will be useful for testing purposes to have some data in the "Product" Business Object.
+* It will be useful for testing purposes to have some data in the "Product" Business Object.
 VBCS provides a way to load single rows/records manually as shown below.
 (In #15 below you will add many rows/records from an input file).

     Reopen the “Product" Business Object (from the Business Objects list); click on the "Data" tab and then click “+ Add Row” to add a row of data

 ![](./media/image48.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 2.12 – Product Add Row

-13. Provide the following values for the new row:
+* Provide the following values for the new row: